-Note: If using a mantel, proceed to If Using Mantel below.
-If not using a mantel, follow the information below.
+Note: If using a mantel proceed to If Using Mantel, page 11.
+If not using a mantel, follow the information on this page.

 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
-Noncombustible material must extend at least 8" up.
-If noncombustible material is less than 12", you must install the fireplace hood accessory.
+Noncombustible material must extend at least 8" up (for all models).
+If noncombustible material is less than 12", you must install the fireplace hood accessory (24", 30" and 36" Models Only).
 See Figure 5, page 11, for minimum clearances.